Jump to:

 One of many Wisconsin drunk driving defenses involves your right to independently test the blood sample and/or the computerized breath testing device (the EC/IR Intoximeter I or II in Wisconsin).

-The State will require you to post a bond in the amount of the market value for the machine, show cause to test the machine, and follow a list of requirements.
+The State will require you to post a bond equal to the market value of the machine, show cause to test it, and follow a list of requirements.

 11. Be aware that an explanation exists for the behaviors associated with OWI